 Types of intellectual property protections

-It can be difficult to avoid IP infringement if you don’t know what protections apply.
-Identifying the types of IP is the first step to avoid using that material improperly.
+Avoiding IP infringement can be challenging if you don’t know what protections apply.
+Identifying IP types is the first step toward ensuring the proper use of someone else’s intellectual property.

-“The first step in protecting intellectual property is determining what the intellectual property actually is,” said MaryAnne Armstrong, partner at law firm BSKB.
+“The first step in protecting intellectual property is determining what the intellectual property actually is,” explained MaryAnne Armstrong, partner at law firm BSKB.
 “Is the intellectual property something that is best protected by a copyright, trademark, patent or trade secret?”
-[Read related article: How to Register and Trademark a Brand Name]

 - Copyrights: Copyrights protect the rights to “original artistic works,” including literature, drama, music, video, architecture and computer software.

-- Trademarks: Trademarks protect aspects of branding like words, phrases, and symbols that identify goods, services, and companies.
+- Trademarks: Registering a business trademark protects brand-defining elements like words, phrases and symbols that identify goods, services and companies.

-- Patents: Patents cover inventions and protect the rights to that innovation for a predetermined amount of time.
-These include utility patents, design patents and plant patents.
+- Patents: Patents cover inventions and protect the rights to that innovation for a predetermined time.
+Patent types include utility patents, design patents and plant patents.

-- Trade secrets: Trade secrets protect information of a proprietary nature, including formulas, programs and data.
+- Trade secrets: Trade secrets protect proprietary information, including formulas, programs and data.
 Trade secrets grant one party an economic advantage over competing interests.

-Understanding these types of IP, how they differ and the material they could apply to will help you recognize protected material more easily.
+Understanding IP types, how they differ and what they apply to will help you recognize protected material more easily.
 You should never use content that could be protected under any of these classifications without explicit permission from the owner.

 Avoiding intellectual property infringement

-Unfortunately, avoiding IP infringement is not always cut-and-dry.
-Entrepreneurs run the risk of violating the legal limits of IP rights in many ways, so it’s important to consider this in every decision you make regarding the use of graphics, slogans and even particular product components.
+Unfortunately, avoiding IP infringement is not always cut and dried.
+Entrepreneurs risk violating the legal limits of IP rights in many ways.
+It’s crucial to consider IP issues in every decision you make about graphics, slogans and product components.

-“There are many ways that entrepreneurs could unknowingly infringe upon someone else’s intellectual property, or leave themselves open,” said Mary E. Juetten, founder of IP protection service provider Traklight.
+“There are many ways that entrepreneurs could unknowingly infringe upon someone else’s intellectual property or leave themselves open,” warned Mary E. Juetten, founder of IP protection service provider Traklight.

 - IP theft can occur without appropriate product patents: IP theft can also occur with product development if the entrepreneur hasn’t secured patents for the product.
 “If patents are not all assigned to the company, there may be a risk that one [developer] can commercialize the product on their own,” Juetten warned.